 Recruitment and retention

 Labour shortages in the adult social care sector are acute and have worsened since Brexit and the Covid-19 pandemic.
-The number of vacancies in England rose to 165,000 in 2021/22 – this is the highest figure on record since 2012/13 and represents an increase by around 50% compared to 2020/2021 when the Covid-19 pandemic was at its peak.
-Overall, this equates to a vacancy rate of 10.7%, which is much higher than figures for the NHS (7.9%) or the wider UK economy (4.3%).
-The latest figures show though a slight decrease of vacancy rates, falling by 0.8% to 9.9% in 2022/23 compared to the year before.
+The number of vacancies in England rose to 165,000 in 2021/22 – this was the highest figure on record since 2012/13 and represented an increase by around 50% compared to 2020/2021 when the Covid-19 pandemic was at its peak.
+Overall, this equated to a vacancy rate of 10.7%, which was much higher than figures for the NHS (7.9%) or the wider UK economy (4.3%).
+The latest figures for 2022/23 show a slight decrease of vacancy rates, falling by 0.8% to 9.9% (equivalent to 152.000 vacancies) compared to the year before.

 Vacancy rates differ across the adult social care sector and by job type.
-Estimates are higher among direct payment recipients (13.1%) and the independent sector (10.7) than in the public sector (7.1%) and they are also higher in domiciliary care (13%) compared to e.g. residential care (8.6%), which is likely to be due to differing terms and conditions in these sub-sectors (for example as noted in Section 4 of this evidence paper, domiciliary care often involves unpaid travel).
+In 2022/23, estimates are higher among direct payment recipients (11.4%) and the independent sector (9.9) than in the public sector (8.1%) and they are also higher in domiciliary care (12.5%) compared to e.g. residential care (7.4%), which is likely to be due to differing terms and conditions in these sub-sectors (for example as noted in Section 4 of this evidence paper, domiciliary care often involves unpaid travel).

-Estimated vacancy rates in England were highest among registered nurses (14.6%), followed by personal assistants (13.1%), care workers (12.3%) and registered managers (12.8%).
+Estimated vacancy rates in England were highest among care workers (11.8%) and personal assistants (11.4%), followed by registered nurses (11.3%), and registered managers (10.6%).
 The large majority of vacancies (65%) are direct care worker job roles.
 Vacancy rates mean that demand for care services cannot be met and that care providers have had to hand back contracts, have been unable to take on additional clients or, as a last resort, have had to close services.
 For example, where nurses had left care homes for better paid jobs in the NHS the care home could no longer offer nursing care.
 This is reflected in homes switching their CQC registration from homes with nursing to homes without nurses, in turn reducing the number of available nursing home places.
 On service reductions, a recent report from the Association of Directors of Adult Social Care reported that over half a million hours of homecare could not be delivered across England due to social care staff shortages.

 In both domiciliary and residential care in England recruitment was reported to be a bigger issue than retention.